DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Your term time employment must be continuous, unless you [take time off work for statutory leave](https://www.gov.uk/browse/employing-people/time-off) take time off work for statutory leave, such as parental leave or sick leave.

-The Department for Education (DfE) will review time taken off for any other reasons on a case-by-case basis.
+The Department for Education (DfE) will review time taken off for any other reason on a case-by-case basis.

 You can move between eligible schools and remain eligible for the second instalment (see example 1).